 How Much Does an Extension Cost?

-Depending where you are in the UK, for a straightforward extension you should allow around £1,000–2,000/m².
-Remember that the standard of specification you choose will have an enormous influence on the build cost.
-Experienced renovator Michael Holmes, says a single storey extension will cost the following per/m².
+Depending where you are in the UK, for a straightforward extension you should allow around £1,000–£2,000/m2.
+Experienced renovator Michael Holmes says a single-storey extension will cost the following per/m2:

 A two storey extension will not cost much more per square metre because, aside from the extra interior fixtures and finishes, you are only adding walls and floor joists — a roof and foundations are required whether your extension is single or two storey.